MeeremansMarguerite/MSC-Differentiation-Quantification/README.md

 >  * The macro ‘VetSCRU_OilRed’ is designed to detect lipid droplets based on Oil Red O staining, with Hematoxylin counterstaining.
 >  * The 'Color deconvolution 2' plugin distinguishes 3 colors.
 We will use 2, being red = droplets, pink = background.
 >  * 'Background'is representative for the cultivated cell area and is therefore a way to normalize the red signal to the amount of cells.
->  * The results contain: the % Red of the full image, % Background, area (µm2) Red and area (µm2) B. The adipogenic capacity of the MSC can be calculated by dividing the % red/area red by the %B/area B, respectively.
+>  * The results contain: the % Red of the full image, % Background, area (µm2) Red and area (µm2) B. The adipogenic capacity of the MSCs can be calculated by dividing the % red/area red by the %B/area B, respectively.
 >  * Always compare with non-induced controls (cells in expansion medium).

 ### Chondrogenic – Alcian Blue staining